 Overall, my team and I wanted to keep the visual branding but friendly by utilizing line illustrations and pops of bright colors.

-We addressed these issues in our final design, where we chose to incorporate these main features:
+In our final design, we chose to incorporate these main features: